 The history of the price review clause can be traced back to the early days of the North Sea gas industry.
 The upstream suppliers – the sellers under long-term contracts – often needed financing for the investment necessary to bring the gas to commercial production.
-To ensure that the producers would be able to repay the money borrowed, the sources of financing required the producers to obtain a guaranteed long-term revenue stream from downstream buyers.
+To ensure that the producers would be able to repay the money borrowed, the sources of financing required the producers to obtain a guaranteed, long-term revenue stream from downstream buyers.

-The problem is simple: if, for example, the price that the buyer is paying upstream to the supplier is more than the price than the buyer can receive downstream from the end users, then a price decrease is required because otherwise there is no margin, there are losses and the buyer will quickly go out of business.
+The problem is simple: if, for example, the price that the buyer is paying upstream to the supplier is more than the price that the buyer can receive downstream from the end users, then a price decrease is required because otherwise there is no margin, there are losses and the buyer will quickly go out of business.
 Conversely, if the price that the buyer is paying upstream to the supplier is sufficiently lower than the price that the buyer can receive downstream from end users, the seller may not be enjoying the benefit of its bargain.

 And here is the crux of the issue: how do sellers and buyers arrive at a contract price, which will govern for decades to come, such that it will adequately track the changing value of gas in the end-user market?
 The answer, in general terms, is through a netback formula.

 A netback formula references a reliable natural gas price marker (such as a hub price, a reliable published price, or a portfolio evaluation) and then deducts certain costs and allows for a margin.
 For example, gas sold to the US gas market has been sold at a price tied to US traded gas prices – such as Henry Hub – thereby ensuring that the price remains aligned with the conditions under which the gas can be sold into the downstream market.